opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 When comparing the benchmarking results, note that:

-* The recall obtained using Faiss HNSW SQfp16 matches that of Faiss HNSW (with negligible difference).
+* The recall obtained using Faiss HNSW SQfp16 matches that of Faiss HNSW (with a negligible difference).
 * Using SQfp16, there is a significant reduction in memory usage of up to **48%**, with a slight reduction in disk usage.
 These results indicate that a larger vector dimension leads to greater memory reduction.
-* The performance metrics using SQfp16 are on par with those of `fp32` vectors.
+* When using SQfp16, the performance metrics are similar to those of `fp32` vectors.

 ### Benchmarking results using large workloads